wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://www.youtube.com/watch?v=V4waklkBC38&list=RDCMUC8butISFwT-Wl7EV0hUK0BQ&start_radio=1&rv=V4waklkBC38&t=51m19s">VIDEO</a>:

+1. Terraform is open-sourced in GitHub.
+A list of <strong>releases</strong> is at:

+   <a target="_blank" href="https://github.com/hashicorp/terraform/releases">https://github.com/hashicorp/terraform/releases</a>

    PROTIP: Terraform is written in the [Go language](/golang/), so (unlike Java) there is no separate VM to download.

 1. After installation, get the version number of Terraform: